Updated: Jun 18

 Ever been bewildered that what you have said has been taken the wrong way or taken completely out of context?
 Have you had to provide more context or dig yourself out of a communication ‘hole’?

 Chances are that you have made some communication choices that have not considered all that lies beneath the surface communication – that is, more than what is actually being said and how the other person is behaving while you interact.

-To help us make sense of people we interact with, Dr Ralph Colby created a relatable Iceberg model called The Whole Person Concept.
-Understanding this model at the very tip of the iceberg, we see that people only demonstrate through their behaviours including what they say and how they say it.
+To help us make sense of the people we interact with, Dr. Ralph Colby created a relatable Iceberg model called The Whole Person Concept.

 Now let’s explore what lies beneath the surface as this will help us gain more understanding and have more effective human interactions.

 Unlike the movie “What Women Want” featuring Mel Gibson, we don’t have superpowers to hear the innermost thoughts of others we interact with.
 However, once we understand that all humans are emotive creatures we can conclude that everything we say (or don’t say) is being filtered through their thoughts, feelings both past and present on the topic or ideas you are talking about.

 Science tells us that our personalities are a product of nature, our DNA make-up, and nurture, the environment and influences of the ‘tribe’ that surround us growing up.
 All the customs, traditions, and beliefs that are part of the culture we belong to also act as the sophisticated filter all interactions go through to gain meaning in effective communication.
 An example of this might be that some of us believe that it is very rude to be late to a party, while others believe they should leave an appropriate time after the set start time to be ‘fashionably late’.
 This is the Values and Beliefs filter at play and it can have very different outcomes depending on the audience and their beliefs on lateness.